-U.N. turns to crowdfunding to salvage decaying oil tanker off Yemen
+U.N. turns to crowdfunding to salvage oil tanker decaying off Yemen

 The United Nations has turned to crowdfunding to raise the $80 million needed to remove more than a million barrels of oil from a decaying tanker in the Red Sea and prevent a potential environmental catastrophe.

-Seawater has already seeped into the engine room before, according to U.N. officials who are sounding the alarm that a tank rupture would wreak havoc on marine life, vital shipping lanes and regional economies.
+Seawater has already seeped into the engine room, according to U.N. officials who are sounding the alarm that a tank rupture would wreak havoc on marine life, vital shipping lanes and regional economies.

 For years, the United Nations has sought to launch a rescue mission to transfer the oil and move the ship to a safer location for inspections or dismantling.
-But the vessel is anchored in waters northwest of Yemen’s port city of Hodeida near territory held by the Iran-aligned Houthi rebels.
-The 2015 war between them and the Saudi-backed government put an end to maintenance and preventing any offloading.
+But the vessel is anchored in waters northwest of Yemen’s port city of Hodeida near territory held by the Iranian-aligned Houthi rebels.
+The 2014 war between them and the now-Saudi-backed government put an end to maintenance and prevented any offloading.

-The two opposing sides have finally agreed to a plan to prevent a disaster, the United Nations said, but now it doesn’t have the money to implement it.
+The opposing sides have finally agreed to a plan to prevent a disaster, the United Nations said, but now it doesn’t have the money to implement it.

 “The tanker is beyond repair, and the fear is that it could soon break apart or explode,” the global body said this week as it launched the online crowdfunding campaign.

-The U.N. announcement said it collected about three-quarters of the funds necessary to transfer the oil to another ship, after Saudi Arabia and the United States recently promised $10 million each, following pledges from the Netherlands, France, Qatar and others that brought the total in U.N. hands to $60 million.
+The U.N. announcement said it collected about three-quarters of the money necessary to transfer the oil to another ship, after Saudi Arabia and the United States recently promised $10 million each, following pledges from the Netherlands, France, Qatar and others that brought the total in U.N. hands to $60 million.

-To help pay for the remaining $20 million, the U.N.'s Yemen coordinator, David Gressly, is appealing online to people everywhere to raise $5 million by the end of the month so that work can start in July.
+To help pay the remaining $20 million, the United Nations’ Yemen coordinator, David Gressly, is appealing online to people everywhere to raise $5 million by the end of the month so that work can start in July.

-At a briefing on Monday, Gressly appeared to acknowledge that the call for $5 million from the public was unusual, describing it as “an ambitious goal,” but maintained that a disaster was looming and time sensitive.
+At a briefing on Monday, Gressly appeared to acknowledge that the call for $5 million from the public was unusual, describing it as “an ambitious goal,” but maintained that a disaster was looming.
 The increase of currents and winds in the winter will heighten the risk of the vessel breaking up and spilling the oil into the Red Sea.

 “Every day that goes by is another day that we take a risk, a chance that this vessel will break up and the catastrophe that I described will unfold,” he said.

-The entire plan, involving first unloading the oil and later replacing the 1,230 foot-long vessel — one of the world’s largest tankers — would cost an overall $144 million, according to U.N. estimates.
+The entire plan, involving first unloading the oil and later replacing the 1,230-foot vessel — one of the world’s largest tankers — would cost $144 million, according to U.N. estimates.

-A disaster in the Red Sea would only add to the plight of Yemenis who have already endured eight years of war, starvation and disease, and the livelihoods of many who rely on the sea’s resources.
+A disaster in the Red Sea would add to the plight of Yemenis who have endured nearly eight years of war, starvation and disease, and threaten the livelihoods of many who rely on the sea’s resources.
 Gressly said it may take up to 25 years to restock fisheries.

-U.N. officials warn an oil spill from the Safer would destroy the ecosystems of the Red Sea, an important biodiversity sphere, and take decades and at least $20 billion to clean up.
+U.N. officials and conservationists say an oil spill from the Safer would destroy the ecosystems of the Red Sea, an important biodiversity sphere, and take decades and at least $20 billion to clean up.

+“An oil spill of the anticipated magnitude at this location would suddenly interrupt critical aid supplies by closing nearby ports, thereby stopping essential shipments of food, fuel and medicine,” said Richard Carter, director of the Coastal Coordination Program at The Ocean Foundation in Washington, D.C.

-Calling the tanker “a ticking time bomb,” the U.S. Special Envoy for Yemen Tim Lenderking said this month that Washington was urging not only governments, but also private companies that use the Red Sea for commercial activity, to step up funding for the U.N. project.
+Calling the tanker “a ticking time bomb,” the U.S. special envoy for Yemen, Tim Lenderking, said this month that Washington was urging not only governments, but also private companies that use the Red Sea for commercial activity, to step up funding for the U.N. project.

+Carter said it makes sense to look for external financing in the case of an “orphaned” vessel such as Safer, where ownership and liability might be unclear.

 Lenderking added that the Houthis had agreed with U.N. officials on offloading the oil, which would remove more immediate economic, humanitarian and environmental threats, whereas talks about what happens to the oil and how to tow the vessel away would take place later.

 Under the memorandum of understanding, signed in March, a short-term solution would transfer the oil from the Safer to another ship.
-But the MOU is contingent on mobilizing donor funds.
+But the agreement is contingent on mobilizing donor funds.

 The Houthis have repeatedly called on the United Nations to present the operational plan stipulated in the memorandum and accused it of “procrastinating in taking practical and technical steps to start maintaining the Safer reservoir.”

-They also warned that any funding for the project in the absence of a U.N. commitment to implementing the terms of the MOU will risk a repeat of the fate of previous funds allocated, but did not expand further.
+They also warned that any funding for the project in the absence of a U.N. commitment to implementing the terms of the memorandum will risk a repeat of the fate of previously allocated funds, but they did not expand further.

-Lenderking told reporters it could take just “a cigarette butt, the discharge of a weapon, [or] a rough wave” to cause a spill, and said the supertanker also risked exploding.
+Lenderking told reporters it could take just “a cigarette butt, the discharge of a weapon, [or] a rough wave” to cause a spill, and he said the supertanker also risked exploding.

-A study commissioned by the U.N. in recent years found that a spill or blast could hike fuel and food prices, cause crop losses and contaminate thousands of water wells.
-It would kill marine mammals, sea turtles and seabirds, destroy pristine coral reefs and slash hundreds of thousands of jobs in the fishing industry.
+A study commissioned by the United Nations in recent years found that a spill or blast could hike fuel and food prices, cause crop losses and contaminate thousands of water wells.
+It would kill marine mammals, sea turtles and seabirds, destroy pristine coral reefs, and slash hundreds of thousands of jobs in the fishing industry.

+Carter warned that if the vessel sinks, explodes or spills its cargo, the consequences would be catastrophic.

+“Millions of people would be exposed to highly-polluted air, desperate aid-dependent citizens would be deprived of supplies needed for their survival and the marine environment over a large region would unnecessarily become a tragic casualty of war,” he said.

-Ali Al-Mujahed in Sanaa contributed to this report.
+Ali Al-Mujahed in Sanaa, Yemen, and Sarah Dadouch in Beirut contributed to this report.